 Finding personalised support

 There are many support options depending on a person’s concerns, circumstances and preferences.
-Inclusive care is especially important to people who are:
+Inclusive and personalised care is especially important to people who are:

 - Living with a disability